aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 **How conditionals work:**

 When you write conditional blocks in MDL, they are automatically converted to separate functions and called using Minecraft's `execute` command.
+The system ensures proper logical flow where `else if` blocks only execute if all previous conditions were false, and `else` blocks only execute if all conditions were false.

 For example, the above `weapon_effects` function generates:

 **Main function (`weapon_effects.mcfunction`):**
 ```mcfunction